Elangoraj/myblog/src/posts/2020-07-11-apprixmate_pi/index.md

 date: "2020-07-11"
 title: "Estimating Pi using the Monte Carlo Method"
 author: "Aarif Malik"
-desc: "Estimate a value of Pi using the Monte Carlo method - generate a large number of random points and see how many fall in the circle enclosed by the unit square.. "
+desc: "Generate a large number of random points and see how many fall in the circle enclosed by the square "
 category: "Nature"
 featured: "./images/pi.png"
 ---